Sailing Event Notification System

 3. Risk Management

 - at all times ensure compliance with all applicable provisions of the marine and environmental legislation.

-- must comply with any direction given by a Roads and Maritime Authorised Officer involving the navigation of any vessel, the temporary or complete cessation of any event or the provision of safety control measures
+- must comply with any direction given by a Transport for NSW Authorised Officer involving the navigation of any vessel, the temporary or complete cessation of any event or the provision of safety control measures

 - Ensure the event is conducted under World Sailing Racing Rules, Australian Sailing Annexes to World Sailing Racing Rules or any other set of sailing racing rules approved in writing by RMS prior to the commencement of the event.

 - prepare an operational plan and risk assessment.
 This operational plan and risk assessment must identify appropriate risk mitigation methods for the duration of the event notification period and organisers must review and update these documents at least once every 12 months.
-A Roads and Maritime Authorised Officer may require evidence of any such documentation and that a review has been undertaken within the last 12 months.
+A Transport for NSW Authorised Officer may require evidence of any such documentation and that a review has been undertaken within the last 12 months.